trigger-corp/Forge-Documentation/source/concepts.rst

 **NB** this documentation only concerns browser extensions, not mobile apps.

-Extensions built on the WebMynd platform have two main aspects:
+Extensions built on the Forge platform have two main aspects:

 #. code to run when the browser is started
 #. code to run when a page loads